ha-sante/Meteored/README.md

 # Meteored

-I took a stab and built a todo list level app in the meteor framework.
+I took at a stab at building a todo list level app in the meteor framework.

 - <https://pipelined.meteorapp.com/>